-The Dearne Valley Landscape Partnership (DVLP) is funded by the Heritage Lottery Fund (HLF) as part of its national landscape partnerships programme.
-It runs from June 2014 to June 2019 covering the Dearne Valley area of South Yorkshire, including parts of the boroughs of Barnsley, Doncaster and Rotherham.
+The Dearne Valley Landscape Partnership (DVLP) was funded by the Heritage Lottery Fund (HLF) as part of its national landscape partnerships programme.
+It ran from June 2014 to June 2019 covering the Dearne Valley area of South Yorkshire, including parts of the boroughs of Barnsley, Doncaster and Rotherham.
 The Dearne Valley is rich in industrial heritage, valuable biodiversity, beautiful landscapes and strong communities.
 The landscape, geology and geography mean it has been at the heart of industrial development over thousands of years.
 Coal mining, glassworks, potteries and ironworks have had a huge impact on the landscape and the communities that live in the Dearne.

 Development of the DVLP

 The DVLP was managed by the Museums and Heritage Service of Barnsley Council.
 The Council were the lead partner in a broad partnership that included Rotherham Council and Doncaster Council, RSPB Old Moor, the Environment Agency, Natural England, the Garganey Trust and others.
 It’s aim was to protect preserve and enhance the heritage and landscapes of the Dearne Valley and it built on over 10 years of work by this wide range of partners.

 A Stage 1 application was submitted in February 2012 and the partnership were informed in July 2012 that their application, despite stiff competition had been successful and was awarded a Stage 1 pass.
 This meant that £89,500 was set aside by HLF for the scheme in order to develop a full Stage 2 application.
 Whilst this did not guarantee funding, it was an indication of positive support.